We welcome your application for the St. Catherine University Nurse Educator (MSN).

 The Nurse Educator application priority deadline is July 1 for fall enrollment and December 1 for spring enrollment.
 Applications received after the deadline will be considered on a space-available basis.

-We are currently accepting applications for fall 2019 and spring 2020.
+We are currently accepting applications for Spring 2020 and Fall 2020.

 - Why do you feel the Nurse Educator concentration at St. Catherine University is a good fit for you and your career aspirations?